jonathandell27/GeoCoding-addresses-for-Tel-Aviv-municipality-by-API/README.md

 There are 2 options for executing the code:

       #GeoCode Arcpy

-   Code that includes the use of the Arcpy package of ArcGIS.
+     -Code that includes the use of the Arcpy package of ArcGIS.

      - Faster

      - Only for ArcGIS Pro users (paid)

       #GeoCode Open Source:

-   Code that includes the use of open source packages
+     -Code that includes the use of open source packages

      -free